 Do you need tooth replacement solutions?
 Are you worried about the costs?
 The good news is that there are different types of affordable dentures and implants, and some are more affordable.

 In this article, I will compare all tooth replacement options and how much they cost.
 In addition, I will divulge some life-changing tips that can help you cover the payment.
-So don’t give up hope; you might be able to afford those pearly whites after all.
+So don’t give up hope; you might be able to afford those pearly whites.

 The Different Types of Dental Implants and Their Cost

 When it comes to the different types of implants, their costs vary.
-For example, there are implants designed to replace only one tooth, and others can replace multiple teeth all at once.
+For example, implants are designed to replace only one tooth, and others can simultaneously replace multiple teeth.
 Below are the different types of implants and how much they cost:

 Mini Dental Implants

-The most affordable type of implant is mini dental implants.
+The most affordable type of implant is a mini dental implant.
 They are precisely what the name conveys, mini forms of traditional implants.

 They consist of skinny screw-like posts that your dentist will insert into your jaw; however, they do not penetrate the bone as deep as traditional implants.
 The standard depth for mini implants is around 3mm.